 - In 2012, ovarian cancer occurred in 239,000 women and resulted in 152,000 deaths worldwide.
 This makes it, among women, the seventh-most common cancer and the eighth-most common cause of death from cancer.

 - Ovarian cancer rates are highest in women aged 55-64 years.
-The median age at which women are diagnosed is 63, meaning that half of women are younger than 63 when diagnosed with ovarian cancer and half are older.
+The median age at which women are diagnosed is 63, meaning that half of the women are younger than 63 when diagnosed with ovarian cancer, and half are older.

 👍 Share This Information To:

 Disabled World is an independent disability community founded in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
 See our homepage for informative reviews, exclusive stories and how-tos.
 You can connect with us on social media such as X.com and our Facebook page.